|

 Voids

 Miyawaki’s other works of the same period likewise embody the idea of action or “event.”
 For example, in 1977 Miyawaki split a beautiful triangular pillar of black granite into three.
 This work too is entitled MEGU.
 It is paradxical, in that the spaces created by the split are not material part of the work, though within its boundaries.
-Miyawaki’s interest in voids —vividly apparent in this work— is actualy as consistent as her interest in light; it is apparent in the valleys of paint in WORK, the holes of the brass pipes, and the transparent empty space of glass.
+Miyawaki’s interest in voids vividly apparent in this work is actualy as consistent as her interest in light; it is apparent in the valleys of paint in WORK, the holes of the brass pipes, and the transparent empty space of glass.

 A series of about the same time, called STUDY OF HOMOLOGY, manifests the same fascination with voids.
 The works can be interpreted, with equal plausibility, as incisions in brass or as brass intrusions into the voids.
 These pieces have the air of a more methodical reconsideration of the nature of “splitting” and “void.”
 By incision, a cube becomes two quite different shapes, which when placed together naturally recombine into a cube.
 What is important in this is the viewer’s sense of the process.
 We are being deliberately shown the process of substance being transformed to void and void being returned to substance.
 By thus incorporating the very mechanism of creating traces into a work, Miyawaki has introduced temporality into her art.

 What, by the way, are “traces”?
 Above, I have used the word in a material sense, to refer to the signs of physical action on a substance.
-But “traces” can equally well be used in a temporal sense, to refer to signs of the past existing in the present — the sense already implicit in the physical sense.
+But “traces” can equally well be used in a temporal sense, to refer to signs of the past existing in the present the sense already implicit in the physical sense.

-2) For example, a man cries out and points at a bird in flight.
+When the semiotician Charles Peirce classified signs into trichotomies, he categorized the traces left by physical contact or relationship between objects, such as footprints, as “indexes.”
+The essential quality of the index is its instantaneity or simultaneity.2) For example, a man cries out and points at a bird in flight.
 The relationship between finger and bird, which can exist only in that moment, is an index.
 Similarly, a footprint is an index, being a sign produced by an instant of contact between objects.
 Therefore, according to Peirce, an index is a sign characterized by simultaneity or physical contiguity.
 This, however, is to define the sign only from the point of view of its production.
-From the point of view of one who interprets the sign, it is an introduction of the past into the present—a strange phenomenon indeed, when one contemplates it.
+From the point of view of one who interprets the sign, it is an introduction of the past into the presenta strange phenomenon indeed, when one contemplates it.

 Photography